jocelyn-stericker/oxygen/README.md

 setup, without that software, is a bit of a Rube Goldberg machine, and I hope I can make training more accessible, organized, and addicting.

-## Building
+## Building the CLI

 This project uses Rust.
-Once Rust is installed, you can build and run oxygen with cargo:
+Once Rust is installed, you can build and run the oxygen CLI with cargo:

 ```
+cd ./core
 cargo run
 ```

-## Using
+## Using the CLI

+You can run the CLI by running `cargo run` in `./core`.

 Oxygen will store clips in the "oxygen.sqlite" file in the current working directory.